dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

 ![KTTN COPTER LORAN RNAV RWY 16.
 This is an experimental COPTER approach based on LORAN.](/img/iap/kttn-copter-loran-c-rnav-rwy-16.png){width=500}

+* With a little bit of background on legacy RNAV systems, we can now focus on GPS.

 ## GPS Satellites

 * The GPS constellation currently consists of 31 operational satellites